fratzinger/feathers-trigger/docs/getting-started.md

 ## Help

-For more information on all the things you can do, visit [FeathersJS](http://docs.feathersjs.com) and [CASL](https://casl.js.org/v5/en/).
+For more information on all the things you can do, visit [FeathersJS](http://docs.feathersjs.com).